zkcilef/juice-shop-ghas-workshop/_labs/lab2.md

-a# Lab 2 - Reviewing and Managing Security Alerts
+## Lab 2 - Reviewing and Managing Security Alerts

 Now that we have all of the security feature enabled, let's review the security alerts that have been created and how to manage them.

+This lab covers parts of the following exam domains:

+Domain 2: Configure and use secret scanning
+Domain 3: Configure and use dependency management Domain 4: Configure and use code scanning

 ## Exercise 1: Reviewing Dependabot alerts